TritonDataCenter/linux-live/docs/2-platform-image.md

 Note that `/bin/bash` works across various Linux distros and SmartOS.
 `/usr/bin/bash` does not exist on at least some Linux distros.

-##### Install zfs
+##### Install ZFS

 See https://wiki.debian.org/ZFS#Installation or some other "Getting Started" link found at https://zfsonlinux.org/.
-For licensing reasons, the installation will need to build zfs, which will take several minutes.
+For licensing reasons, the installation will need to build ZFS, which will take several minutes.

 ### First boot build machine setup

-Once you have a Debian instance with zfs, perform the following steps.
+Once you have a Debian instance with ZFS, perform the following steps.

 #### Create a zpool